Alona Tal Franco: Junior

 In June 2022, Tal Franco was selected for her first European Championships in Tel Aviv, Israel, contributing a hoop routine toward the gold medal in the team event with Daniela Munits, Michelle Munits, and Lian Rona, as well as bronze in the hoop final behind Elvira Krasnobaeva and Liliana Lewinska.

 In July 2023, she competed at the Junior World Championships in Cluj-Napoca, where she became Junior World champion with the hoop, and she won silver in the team event alongside Lian Rona, Regina Polishchuk, Yael Aloni Goldblatt and the junior national group.

 The following year, she competed in the 2024 European Cup in Baku, winning gold medals in the team event with Meital Maayam Sumkin and with the ball and ribbon.
 On 22 May, she won a team silver medal with Maayan Sumkin at the European Championships in Budapest.
 Additionally, she won a silver medal in the hoop final behind Amalia Lică and a bronze medal in the clubs final behind Lică and Alja Ponikvar.

 Senior

 Tal Franco became age-eligible for senior competitions in 2025.
 On 18–20 April, she made her FIG World Cup debut in Baku, and finished in 10th place in the all-around.
 She also qualified for the clubs final and finished eighth.
 Then at the 2025 European Cup, she won a bronze medal in the ball final behind Stiliana Nikolova and Vera Tugolukova.

+In 2026, Alona competed at Baku World Cup and took 8th place in all-around.
+She took 4th place in clubs final.
+In May, she competed at European Cup in Baku, Azerbaijan.
+She was 9th in hoop, ball and clubs, and 11th in ribbon.
+She took silver medal in all-around behind Liliana Lewinska at Gdynia Rhythmic Stars.
+On May 16-17, she competed at the World Challenge Cup in Portimão.
+She finished 6th in the individual all-around competition, and won a gold medal in the clubs final.

+In the end of May, at the 2026 European Championships in Varna, Alona finished in 12 place at the all-around final.
+She won silver in the team event with Daniela Munits and the Israeli senior group.
+She finished 4th in the clubs final.
+In June, she competed at 2026 World Cup Milan and took 8th place in all-around.